AaronShepp/AlphaPlot/README.md

 For suggestions or bug reports, feel free to contact me via email: asc.sheppard@gmail.com

+## AI Disclosure

+I received significant help from ChatGPT for coding and designing this program.
+The above workflow was written by myself with minimal input from AI.

 ## Reference List

 Jerome K Vanclay, Experiment designs to evaluate inter- and intra-specific interactions in mixed plantings of forest trees, Forest Ecology and Management, Volume 233, Issues 2–3, 2006, Pages 366-374, ISSN 0378-1127, https://doi.org/10.1016/j.foreco.2006.05.034